STR: Secure Computation on Additive Shares Using the Share-Transform-Reveal Strategy: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the rapid development of the Internet, we are all in the era of information explosion.
-Traditional hardware equipment is not able to meet our daily needs in time\cite{qiu2007voltage}.
-Cloud computing provides a perfect solution to this dilemma.
-Service providers offer powerful cloud servers, store the data, and compute resource-intensive tasks for us.
-At the same time, mature networks make real-time requirements possibly guaranteed.
-At a glance, it seems quite reliable; however, conveniences all come at the cost of exposing personal data\cite{dai2017moved}.

-In recent years, numerous privacy problems caused by cloud servers\cite{bo2014privacy} arouse widespread concern.
-Accordingly, some government agencies have set up relevant laws and regulations.
-A well-known example is General Data Privacy Regulation\cite{voigt2017eu} implemented in the European Union, which clearly defines that the utilization of personal data needs the consent of the data subject.
-Convenience and privacy are both public demands.
-Therefore, how to statisfy daily needs without leaking personal data becomes one of the most urgent problems nowadays\cite{gai2016security,qiu2004empirical}.
+\IEEEPARstart{T}{he} rapid development of digital devices leads us to the era of information explosion, where the local processing equipment becomes unable to meet the needs in many situations.
+Cloud computing comes to be a perfect solution to this dilemma by providing huge storage and computation resources.
+For example, the Deep Learning as a Service (DLaaS) could be a promising application paradigm for resource-limited users to utilize AI models that are trained and deployed on the cloud server.
+At a glance, it seems quite reliable; however, conveniences all come at the cost of exposing privacy as the users generally need to upload their plaintext data to the server for processing \cite{dai2017moved}.
+In recent years, numerous privacy problems related to cloud servers aroused widespread concern.
+Accordingly, some government agencies have set up relevant regulations.
+A well-known example is the General Data Privacy Regulation \cite{voigt2017eu} implemented by the European Union, which clearly defines that the utilization of personal data needs the consent of the data subject.
+Convenience and privacy are both the public demands.
+Therefore, how to outsource the computation task without leaking data privacy becomes one of the most urgent problems \cite{gai2016security}.

-There are mainly three kinds of schemes that focus on coping with secure computation outsourcing problem: \emph{differential privacy}\cite{wei2020asgldp}, \emph{Homomorphic Encryption (HE)}\cite{gentry2009fully}, and \emph{Secure Multiparty Computation (SMC)}\cite{beaver1991efficient}.
-Schemes in differential privacy try to ensure security by adding reasonable noise to individual data but retain the valid statistical information.
-However, the significant loss of accuracy or security\cite{wei2020asgldp} and task-related perturbation tricks limit their application scenarios.